Myxcil/MassTraffic-Test/README.md

 Re 5.6 update:
 I just did the bare minimum and "fixed" the compiler errors and warnings and some runtime asserts (FMassEntityQuery changed quite a bit).
 I don't claim this to be perfect but "it works".
-Will revist the upgrade after Epic released the 5.6 City Sample so I can see my errors of my ways.
+Will revist the upgrade after Epic released the 5.6 City Sample so I can see the errors of my ways.

 Thanks to:
 https://www.youtube.com/watch?v=RRWr_Hnn5Bg